feedback-house/developer-portal/docs/api-area-update-or-create.md

 }
 ```

-## Idempotency Primary Keys
+## Idempotent Primary Keys

-Primay keys fields define if areas will be updated or created.
+Primary keys fields define if areas will be updated or created.
 In simple terms: If one of the primary keys in the area payload is found in the area database the area will be updated.

 New areas are created only when none of the provided keys is found.